mauritssilvis/darts/cli/java-darts-cli/README.md

 darts boards -o json london
 ````

-The output will be of the following form:
+The output is of the following form:

 ```json5
 {